aalexand/vimsettings/README.md

 When you open in VIM a file from this directory or any of its subdirectories, the `.vimsettings` file will be evaluated and the settings will be applied.
-There may be multiple `.vimsettings` files in the hierarchy, they are evaluated bottom up so that settings in the deeper files win.
+There may be multiple `.vimsettings` files in the hierarchy, they are evaluated top-down so that settings in the deeper files win.

 You can also do per file type settings with something like